 Baby slings are soft fabric carriers that are tied or attached to your body and are used to carry babies or young children.
-They do not have a solid back or frame like other types of baby carriers.
+They are also known as wraps and pouches, but differ from backpack-style carriers because they do not have a solid back or frame.

-- The baby is lying with the face pressed against the fabric of the sling or the wearer’s body.
+- lying with the face pressed against the fabric of the sling or the wearer’s body

 Babies who are premature, have low birth weight or breathing difficulties are at greater risk.
 You should talk to a doctor before using a sling with a premature or sick baby.

-Carry with care: How to keep your baby safe in a sling is a short film which shows you how to position your baby safely in a sling.
+Carry with care: How to keep your baby safe in a sling is a short film that shows you how to position your baby safely in a sling.

 Choosing a sling